ChWitt/StudiHelper/README.md

   - of a curs
 - show if there are conflicts in the times of lectures
 - show if the lecture is in the past

-Planned:
-- import the full timetable
-- customize the timetable for a student
-- update routine